wletsou/bioinformatics/_pages/week2.md

 genoData <- GenotypeData(geno)
 ```

-Now we'll run PC-Air to identify and compiute PCs of a subset of unrelated individuals who represent each ancestry group.
+Now we'll run PC-AiR to identify and compute PCs of a subset of unrelated individuals who represent each ancestry group.
 We need the initial results of our KING analysis above as well as the list of LD-pruned SNPs.
 The using the <kbd>genoData</kbd> object, run

 ```
 mypcair <- pcair(genoData,kinobj = ibd$kinship,divobj = ibd$kinship,snp.include = pruned) # genotype principal components based on a subset of unrelated individuals